-Penstemon triflorus Heller
+Penstemon triflorus A. Heller

 Hill Country Penstemon, Hill Country Beardtongue, Scarlet Penstemon, Scarlet Beardtongue, Heller's Penstemon, Heller's Beardtongue

 USDA Symbol: petr2

 Penstemon triflorus is 1 1/2-2 ft. tall.
 Its brilliant red flowers, 2 in. long, are among the most showy of the genus.
 Pairs of dark-green leaves occur opposite eachother along the stem.
 The two-lipped flowers also occur in pairs.

 Small bushy stature, intense red color, and largeness of flowers set this penstemon apart from others.

 Leaf Pubescence: Puberulent